 - The John Brown House is also the only existing example in Niagara of a house built entirely from Reynales Rockway Dolomite limestone.

-- The Brown Homestead is also home to the John Norton Cabin (c.
+- The Brown Homestead is also home to the John Norton (Teyoninhokarawen) Cabin (c.
 1817).

-- The Brown Homestead was used by the Canadian military during the First World War when it was owned by Lafontaine Baldwin Powers.
-While the troops conducted drills in the orchard (now part of Short Hills Provincial Park across Pelham Road), officers would gather in the upstairs master bedroom of the John Brown House to observe and direct the exercises, sometimes joined by Canada’s Minister of Militia and Defense, Sir Sam Hughes.
+- The Brown Homestead was used as a headquarters for a military field exercise facilitated by Camp Niagara around the Short Hills.
+The exercise took place in June 1914, a few short months before the outbreak of the First World War.
+Lafontaine Powers and his family (who purchased the Homestead in 1902) were proud to host officers and militiamen on their farm during the training.
+It is said that officers would gather in the upstairs master bedroom of the John Brown House to observe and direct the exercises, sometimes joined by Canada’s Minister of Militia and Defense, Sir Sam Hughes.

 Popular VisitLists Including "The Brown Homestead"